 8. Samson killed 1,000 Philistines (Judges 15:14–16) with the recently-dead jawbone of an ass.
 One could say that out of his "mouth" came a sharp "two-edged sword".
 In the same way, in the near future, "out of his mouth goeth a sharp ("two-edged" -- Rev. 1:16) sword, that with it he should smite the nations" (Rev. 19:15).

 9. Just as Samson went "to Gaza, and saw there an harlot, and went in unto her" (Judges 16:1), so also Jesus "came eating and drinking, and they say, behold a man gluttonous, and a winebibber, a friend of publicans and sinners" (Matt.
 11:19).
 Many commentators are quick to condemn Samson, thinking he committed fornication here.
 This reads more into the scriptures than they actually reveal.
 Samson was a judge (15:20) and a type of our Lord.
 Furthermore, we read in Judges 14:4: "But his father and his mother knew not that it was OF THE LORD, that he sought an occasion against the Philistines: for at that time the Philistines had dominion over Israel."
+If Samson was merely fulfilling DESTINY and FATE, he cannot be blamed, can he?
 He more likely took refuge with her until midnight.
 Jesus Christ was also falsely accused because of the company He kept.

 10. Just as the Philistines were exultant that they had imprisoned Samson in Gaza, so also Jews were delighted Jesus was held captive by the gates of death.
 The Philistines posted guards around Samson during the night when they thought he was sleeping, just as the Romans posted guards around the tomb of our Lord when his dead body was placed in it.
 What does the city of Gaza signify, if not hell, the abode of the dead?
 However, in the middle of the night, Samson not only escaped, but carried the gates away with him 30 miles up onto a hill near Hebron.
 In the same way, our Redeemer rose from the grave, not only walking free out of death and of hell, but also destroying hell's very gates.
 He removed the gates of hell.
 When he died, the sun stopped shining (Luke 23:44-45), as if midnight.
 Yet he arose in the darkness (John 1:4-5) and rendered powerless the gates of death and carried them up to a high altitude to heaven.
 He took away the power of death.
 He both arose and ascended into heaven.

-11. Just as Jesus carried his cross-beam to Golgotha, so Samson carried his gate to the top of a hill (Judges 16:2-3).
-The Cross is our door into eternal life.
-Jesus Christ carried His door (the crossbeam) on His back up to the hill of Cavalry, just as Samson carried the city door on his back and set it upon a hill.
+11. Just as Jesus carried his cross-beam (at least part of the way) to Golgotha, so Samson carried his gate to the top of a hill (Judges 16:2-3).
+The Sacrifice on the cross is our door into eternal life and destroyed our enemy called "Death".
+Taking away the gate of Israel's enemy made them vulnerable and weak, thus preserving Israel.
+Jesus Christ carried His door (the crossbeam) on His back (at least part of the way) up to the hill of Calvary, just as Samson carried the city door on his back and set it upon a hill.
 Jesus said, "I am the door: by me if any man enter in, he shall be saved, and shall go in and out, and find pasture."
-(John 10:9) The doors, posts, bar –much like the door and and its frame of a house at Passover– were a shadow of the cross and what it represented.
+(John 10:9) Samson was also a savior of Israel.
+The doors, posts, bar –much like the door and its frame of a house at Passover– were a shadow of the cross and what it represented.
 (Exodus 12:6-7) It was the full payment for the sins of the entire world.
 (John 19:30 and 1 John 2:2)

-12. Just as Samson's supernatural strength was due to his long hair , so also Yeshua's miracle-working powers were due to his being God with us -- Emanuel.
+12. Just as Samson's supernatural strength was due to the secret of his long hair, so also Yeshua's miracle-working powers were due to the secret of his being God with us -- Emanuel.
 Eventually Samson's secret was revealed, leading to his hair being cut (Judges 16:18–21) and to his death.
 Eventually Yeshua's secret was revealed leading to his death also.
 Yeshua said to a cleansed leper, "see thou tell no man" (Matt.
 8:4) about the healing.
 He said this to avoid being taken by force and made a king (John 6:15), and to avoid enraging the chief priests, scribes, and Pharisees, who were very bitter against him, any more than was unavoidable, (Matthew 16:20-21).
 This was not the only time when Christ commanded those upon whom he had wrought miracles to say nothing of it (see Matthew 9:30 12:16 17:9).

 15. With Samson's head shaved [authority given up], his strength left him so he was blinded, shackled and taken to Gaza to prison.
 (Judges 16:19) Isaiah prophesied that Jesus would submit Himself to be public shame and punishment for our sins.
 (Isaiah 53:6-7) He was blind-folded so that He could not see (Luke 22:63-64).
 He was bound and taken into custody (Mark 15:1).
 The Philistines gathered together to worship their god Dagon [a fish] at the temple and asked for Samson to be brought out to entertain them.
 (Judges 16:23-25) The crowd –under the influence of Satan– was pleased to have Jesus displayed at Passover for execution.
 (Luke 23:20-21)

-18. The way the body was taken up by brave Israelites after Samson's death (Judges16:31) recalls the action of Joseph and Nicodemus.
+18. The way the body was taken up by brave Israelites after Samson's death (Judges16:31) recalls the action of Joseph of Arimathea and Nicodemus.